davidshimizu1/Edge-Compute-Thermal-Design/README.md

 ### Mount and interface

-Contact pressure at the die is 30 psi, set by a spring-loaded fastener stack using PC026-188-5000-MW-0224 springs and M2x0.4 hardware.
+Contact pressure at the die is 30 psi, set by a spring-loaded fastener stack springs and M2 screws.
 NVIDIA's design guide specifies 60 psi as a maximum, so this sits at half the ceiling.
 To be clear about the provenance: 30 psi was not a design target.
 It fell out of the fastener I selected, which I filtered to parts with a published force curve so preload could be predicted, then took the cheapest qualifying option.
-Loctite 222 for threadlocking, since blue 242 risks stripping M2 threads in aluminum on removal.

-TIM is Arctic MX-4 paste.
-A pad and graphite bake-off is planned but not yet run.
+TIM is Arctic MX-6 paste.

 ### Enclosure